KeremAydin98/classification-with-neural-networks/README.md

 for MNIST:

-  ANN model

-  CNN model
+* I have created an ANN model and CNN model

 MNIST dataset website:
 http://yann.lecun.com/exdb/mnist/

 for CIFAR10:

-  CNN model
+* I have only created a CNN model, since ANN model would have been inefficient

 CIFAR10 dataset website: